jclo/jmaps/README.md

 `mirror` can be `none`, `x`, `y`, `xy`.

-### toSVG(fd, GeoJSON)
+### toSVG(GeoJSON, fd)

-This method generates XML SVG data from the transformed GeoJSON object.
+This method generates XML SVG data from a collection or a transformed collection.

-This method requires two arguments. `fd`, a file write stream handler, and a `GeoJSON` object with x, y plane coordinates.
+This method requires two arguments.
+A `GeoJSON` object (collection) and `fd`, a file write stream handler.

 ## License